Boulder Community Hospital Campus

 Since 2015, Trestle has been conducting a series of studies and facility planning efforts on the former Boulder Community Hospital (BCH).
 Trestle conducted a preliminary redevelopment cost estimate and facility use study which provided the information the the City of Boulder required to purchase the 8.8 acre former hospital property in 2015, including several buildings and parking structure.
 Trestle is currently conducting a re-use and rehabilitation versus demolition and reconstruction analysis of the property.
 By identifying key opportunities, benefits, and challenges of both scenarios, Trestle aims to guide the City in evaluating options for future redevelop- ment of the site.

-Finally, Trestle is assisting in the envisioning of the BCH campus and future city facilities with Mithun.
-By acting as a long-term partner in the investigation, design process, and eventual redevelopment of the entire site, Trestle plans to help establish an additional community asset at the former BCH Campus.
-As part of a larger consultant team, Trestle will be working with the City to develop a vision and guiding principles for the redevelopment.
+Finally, Trestle assisted in the envisioning of the BCH campus and future city facilities with Mithun.
+By acting as a long-term partner in the investigation, design process, and eventual redevelopment of the entire site, Trestle helped establish an additional community asset at the former BCH Campus.
+As part of a larger consultant team, Trestle worked with the City to develop a vision and guiding principles for the redevelopment.

 Fire Station 3 and Administration Building

 30th & Arapahoe | Boulder, CO